misterpaul4/IMDB-scrapper/README.md

 ## Getting Started

+- Make sure ruby is installed on your machine.
+- Clone the repository and open terminal in that directory.
+- Install dependencies
-Make sure ruby is installed on your machine.
-Clone the repository and open terminal in that directory. install dependencies and run.
-It asks for an option for which table to print. type 1 to print most popular movies. type 2 to print most popular tv shows.
+- Run.
+It asks for an option for which table to print.
+Type 1 to print most popular movies.
+Type 2 to print most popular tv shows.
 Any other input prints both chart

 ### install dependencies